AndyHoette/MockOS/docs/studio16.md

 1. Andy Hoette, Andrew Hyde, Peter Adams-Agresti

-A vast majority of the work was done when the group met in person to code together on a single laptop.
+For studios 16-21 and Lab 5, a vast majority of the work was done when the group met in person to code together on a single laptop.
 We all implemented the methods together, and we all talked through the solutions to the lab as a group.
 Each member of the group did around 1/3 of the work together.